 Juul has also been accused of deceiving customers over the addictive quality of their product.
-A study conducted by the Surgeon General concluded that any type of nicotine usage amongst adolescent can be addictive, even if there are only small traces of the substance.
+A study conducted by the Surgeon General concluded that any type of nicotine usage amongst adolescents can be addictive, even if there are only small traces of the substance.
 Studies that have been conducted on e-cigs have proven that Juul products have a greater amount of nicotine than any other electronic cigarette on the market as well.

 Research project manager Jessica Yingst, of Penn State’s University College of Medicine, said: “The Juul users we studied obtained blood nicotine concentrations almost three times as high as most of the e-cigarette users we previously studied.”
 She made the statement in a university news release, and went on to say: “Juul’s nicotine delivery is very similar to that of cigarettes.”

 The Centers for Disease Control and Prevention also listed a number of vape brands that have been reported to be linked to illnesses.

 Chemicals in E-Cigarettes that Can Harm You

 Vapor devices were made as an alternative to smoking traditional tobacco cigarettes.
 Big e-cig companies claimed that using an e-cigarette can decrease the chances of a smoker developing lung cancer and had promised that the product would not be addictive like regular cigarettes that contain nicotine.
 Health professionals have argued though that the risks of e-cigarettes pose a greater threat to consumers.